 I turned around, seeing who had called out my name.
-It was a girl with blonde hair pointing at me in disbelief.
+It was a girl with blonde hair, pointing at me in disbelief.
 I stared at her, perplexed.
 Of course, I knew exactly who she was, but maybe if I acted like I didn't, she might leave me alone.

 Already irritated at the girl's boisterous tone, I decided to take matters into my own hands.

 “Who are you?”
+I spoke.

 “He doesn’t even remember me.
-And those were his first words…” The girl whimpered.
+And those were his first words.”
+The girl whimpered.

 “I’m Youko Miyake!
 You don’t remember me?!”
 She cried.

-I grabbed her wrist, pulling it away from my shirt and pulling it away.
-I stepped back, turning right back around, and grabbed the bag that contained the items I had bought.
-I gave an assuring nod to the cashier.
+I grabbed her wrist and pulled it away from my shirt in discontent.
+I stepped back, turned right back around, and hooked the bag that contained the items I had bought with my fingers.
+I then gave a quick assuring nod to the cashier.

 “Wait!
 Hey!
 Don’t leave me here!”

 I started to fasten my walking pace.
-My house was only a few minutes from here, and I was eager to enter it already.
-I won’t have to deal with her anymore once I enter that safe haven.
+My house was only three or so minutes from here, so all I had to do was sprint for it.
+I won’t have to deal with her anymore once I enter my safe haven.
 I walked hastily on the road, tightening the grip on my plastic bag as it swayed back and forth.